 I’m not entirely sure whether it’s a good or bad idea to visit this Titanic museum whilst on a cruise but I did visit the Titanic Exhibition in Las Vegas on my way to board a cruise in San Franscisco and it didn’t bother me.
 This is the world’s largest Titanic exhibition and celebrates the iconic ship at its birth place so is a must for cruisers with an appreciation of the classic ship design.
 Tickets are reasonably priced with concessions for children and seniors.

 The iconic Giant’s Causeway is Northern Ireland’s only UNESCO World Heritage Site and is an awe-inspiring place to visit from Belfast.
-It’s approximately 80 minutes from the cruise port by vehicle so it’s probably worth giving yourself plenty of time to get there and back; the cruise ships are sure to have organised excursions or you can organise it independently through a tour company such as Irishtourtickets.com, which offers an 8-hour excursion to the Giant’s Causeway and Belfast city tour from just £35 from Belfast Harbour.
+It’s approximately 80 minutes from the cruise port by vehicle so it’s probably worth giving yourself plenty of time to get there and back; the cruise ships are sure to organise excursions or you can organise it independently through a tour company such as Irishtourtickets.com, which offers an 8-hour excursion to the Giant’s Causeway and Belfast city tour from just £35 from Belfast Harbour.

 One of the reasons that Belfast’s popularity has grown in recent years must surely be something to do with a little television programme called Game of Thrones.
 Filmed in Belfast and a number of locations in surrounding areas, Game of Thrones has been a fantastic showcase for the picturesque landscape and rugged coast.
 As you can imagine there is now the opportunity to take Game of Thrones tours for fans eager to visit some of the filming locations.
-I would recommend checking out the link above to get you started.